stack/Structure/README.markdown

 # Installation

 Currently only Carthage is supported.
-Add the following to your `Cartfile`:
+For Xcode 7.3 / Swift 2.2, add the following to your `Cartfile`:

     github "stack/Structure" ~> 1.0

+For Xcode 8 / Swift 2.3, add the following to your 'Cartfile`:

+    github "stack/Structure" ~> 1.1

+Support for Swift 3.0 will be completed once it has stablized.